N-body simulation: Softening

 (rather than 1/r) where $\epsilon$ is the softening parameter.
 The value of the softening parameter should be set small enough to keep simulations realistic.

+Results from N-body simulations

+N-body simulations give findings on the large-scale dark matter distribution and the structure of dark matter halos.
+According to simulations of cold dark matter, the overall distribution of dark matter on a large scale is not entirely uniform.
+Instead, it displays a structure resembling a network, consisting of voids, walls, filaments, and halos.
+Also, simulations show that the relationship between the concentration of halos and factors such as mass, initial fluctuation spectrum, and cosmological parameters is linked to the actual formation time of the halos.
+In particular, halos with lower mass tend to form earlier, and as a result, have higher concentrations due to the higher density of the Universe at the time of their formation.
+Shapes of halos are found to deviate from being perfectly spherical.
+Typically, halos are found to be elongated and become increasingly prolate towards their centers.
+However, interactions between dark matter and baryons would affect the internal structure of dark matter halos.
+Simulations that model both dark matters and baryons are needed to study small-scale structures.

 Incorporating baryons, leptons and photons into simulations

 Many simulations simulate only cold dark matter, and thus include only the gravitational force.
 Incorporating baryons, leptons and photons into the simulations dramatically increases their complexity and often radical simplifications of the underlying physics must be made.
 However, this is an extremely important area and many modern simulations are now trying to understand processes that occur during galaxy formation which could account for galaxy bias.

 Computational complexity

 Reif and Tate prove that if the n-body reachability problem is defined as follows – given n bodies satisfying a fixed electrostatic potential law, determining if a body reaches a destination ball in a given time bound where we require a poly(n) bits of accuracy and the target time is poly(n) is in PSPACE.

 On the other hand, if the question is whether the body eventually reaches the destination ball, the problem is PSPACE-hard.
 These bounds are based on similar complexity bounds obtained for ray tracing.